Sagestus/marketing_site/readme.md

 - Also look at visu project its smart marketing obj to play with it & show it to your customer.
 Its work on real iRidium server for small or middle size projects.

  You must use two devices: 1 smartphone for control virtual mansion & second device – tablet or PC / Mac for feedback visualization in real time.
 Both devices connect to virtualization server iRidium via real IP and work together.

-Install App i3pro on devices in common way.

 ![Iridi Logo](pictures/iRidi_logo.png)

 On smartphone you will see example of design (in iOS style) with several rooms.
-On the second will be reaction on you control.
+On the second panel will be reaction on you control.

 ### 1. Install iRidium i3pro app on a smart phone, tablet or PC: